hiero-ledger/hiero-website/content/_index.md

 [[section_quotes]]
 quote = '''
-"As a long-time contributor to the Hyperledger project—now LF Decentralized Trust—and as a Hedera Council Member, we are thrilled to see Hedera's codebase integrated into the Linux Foundation Decentralized Trust.
-This milestone represents a powerful synergy: Hedera will benefit from the Linux Foundation's unparalleled experience in open, collaborative governance, while LFDT gains a significant DLT project backed by a vibrant developer ecosystem."
+&#8220;As a long-time contributor to the Hyperledger project—now LF Decentralized Trust—and as a Hedera Council Member, we are thrilled to see Hedera's codebase integrated into the Linux Foundation Decentralized Trust.
+This milestone represents a powerful synergy: Hedera will benefit from the Linux Foundation's unparalleled experience in open, collaborative governance, while LFDT gains a significant DLT project backed by a vibrant developer ecosystem.&#8221;
 '''
 author = "Shyam Nagarajan, Global Practice Leader, Executive Partner, Responsible AI, IBM Consulting" logo = "images/Hiero-Icon-Timeline-5.svg"

 [[section_quotes]]
 quote = '''
-"The HBaR Foundry community is excited to see the contribution of the Hedera software to the Linux Foundation Decentralized Trust project.
-We're delighted to see Hedera's commitment to growing an independently governed and transparent community with more resources and opportunities to engage and grow the ecosystem."
+&#8220;The HBaR Foundry community is excited to see the contribution of the Hedera software to the Linux Foundation Decentralized Trust project.
+We're delighted to see Hedera's commitment to growing an independently governed and transparent community with more resources and opportunities to engage and grow the ecosystem.&#8221;
 '''
 author = "The HBAR Foundry - a community of expert Hedera builders" logo = "images/Hiero-Icon-Timeline-6.svg"